jessica-arroyo/kaggle_movie_reviews/README.md

 **Accuracy:** Represents the proportion of correctly classified cases out of all cases.

-The following code shows the evaluation procedure.
+The following code shows the evaluation procedure, the resulting metrics are presented in the  `Table 1 `.

 ```python